jakecush1/Sleep-web/OTCChemicals/Melatonin.md

+TBD - Jake

+Melatonin is a common OTC drug used to help treat insomnia or onset sleep latency.

 **What the literature shows / mechanisms**

 - Melatonin is a chronobiotic (shifts circadian timing) and mild hypnotic.
 It is most effective for circadian rhythm disorders (jet lag, delayed sleep phase) and can modestly shorten sleep onset latency in some patients; evidence for large benefits in chronic insomnia is mixed.
 Effects depend on dose, formulation, and timing.
 [PubMed+1](https://pubmed.ncbi.nlm.nih.gov/36179487/?utm_source=chatgpt.com)